amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 vi /etc/patroni/config.yml
 ```

-The patroni .yml configuration file should be something like the following on every node.
+The patroni's `.yml` configuration file should be something like the following on every node.
 Just note the <ins>node-specific
  configurations</ins> in this file

 A `##### SHOULD BE CHANGED #####` line has been added before every line that should conventionally be changed for every cluster,